 Regular Curricula.
 The School's programs for officers are designed to meet the requirements of the services for specific education.
-The contents usually exceed the requirement for a graduate degree since the service's requirements, rather than degree requirements, determine the scope of each program.
-Civilian students may enter any curriculum at the point at which they are qualified and complete the curriculum along with regular officer students.
-The School Catalog, available upon request, describes the available curricula.
+Civilian students may enter any curriculum at the point, at which they are qualified and complete the curriculum along with the officer students.
+The available curricula are described later in the catalog.